Going for a daycation to Miami, and wondering how to spend a day in Miami city that gets you the best of everything?

 Step right onto the beach for a slow walk in the waves, and admire the beach life and unique Miami beach lifeguard towers that are scattered along the beach.

 Each one is unique in shape and color.
-Award-winning architect William Lane created the first vibrant, artfully designed lifeguard towers, that are now scattered regularly all over the beach.
+Award-winning architect William Lane created the first vibrant, artfully designed lifeguard towers, which are now scattered regularly all over the beach.

 When you reach about 9th street (got your Google Maps going?), walk off the street and you are right by Lummus Park and the famous Muscle Beach!
 (If you didn’t pack your gym kit, you can just be impressed by the sporty crowd hanging and doing their thing here).

-From here you are within walking distance to the Art Deco Historic District centered around Ocean Drive, again, which no visitor to Miami should miss.
+From here you are within walking distance of the Art Deco Historic District centered around Ocean Drive, again, which no visitor to Miami should miss.

 After taking in the atmosphere, head over to Collins Avenue, and continue your stroll.
 Collins Avenue is a great place for shopping or just browsing, with lots of shops and cafes.